fuzzygroup/blog/_posts/2019-08-27-forensic-computing-3-when-docker-breaks-ssh.md

 So, for us, everyone could access the Jenkins Master box but only I could access the Jenkins Slave box.

-When you look at Linux networking issues, two key tools are UFW (another firewall) and iptables.
+When you look at Linux networking issues, two key tools are UFW (another firewall) and iptables (how to handle packets / networking).
 Here's the result of ufw:

     sudo ufw status verbose
     Status: inactive